PetraElgemyr/inlamningsuppgift-1-PetraElgemyr/README.md

 ### Start-up

 - Add your own .env-file
-- Create a variable with name "API_LINK" in .env-file (For example, see .env.example)
+- Create a variable with name "API_LINK" in the .env-file (For example, see .env.example)
+- Run parcel with command "npm run parcel".
+See the other scripts I have added in the package.json file.

 ### Programs and installations